nathabee/PomoloBee/documentation/WORKLOG.md

 - **Hours Worked**: 1 hours
 - **Tasks**:
   -  change precommit github hook to remove the emoji . reason : TOC links like [📚 Documentation](#documentation) don’t work because the emoji alters the generated anchor. reinstall the hook with ./scripts/setup-hooks.sh
+  - test precommit, add in github scripts and hooks

 - **Theme**: Project Initialization